NSHWShadow/MidNightHub/README.md

 Please respect the rules below when using this project:

 - Removing, editing, or hiding the original credits is **strictly prohibited**.
 - Any modification or redistribution **must keep the original credits**.
-- Unauthorized reposting or usage **without proper attribution is not allowed**.
+- Reposting or using this source **without proper attribution is not allowed**.
-- Do not claim this project as your own.
+- Do **not claim this project as your own**.

-Respect the work and time invested by the developers.
+Please respect the time and effort invested by the developers.

 ---

 ## 💬 Official Server
-Join the official MidNight community to receive updates, support, and announcements:
+Join the official **MidNight community** to receive updates, support, and announcements:

 https://discord.gg/grhsdKj5Nx